Kropki Sudoku: Rules & How to Solve

 How to solve kropki sudoku

-Chains of white dots
+Chains of white dots behave like renban lines

-Use the absence carefully
+Use the absence of a dot carefully

 Frequently asked questions